Quark distribution inside a pion in many-flavor (2 + 1)-dimensional QCD using lattice computations: UV listens to IR: Results

 { The pion bilocal quark bilinear matrix elements, $\tilde{{\cal M}}(z_1,P_1)$ from $N=0,2,4$ and 8 flavor theories are shown in the four panels.
 In each panel, the matrix elements from $P_1=1.05,1.57,2.09 g^2$ are put together and shown as a function of $z_1 P_1$.
 The color and symbols differentiate the data at fixed $P_1$.
 The bands are the expectations for $\tilde{{\cal M}}(z_1,P_1)$ based on the fits to the leading twist expression in \eqn{opework}.
 The bands extend over points included in the fit. } \eefs{itdfit}

-We perform two types of analysis on $\tilde{\cal M}$, namely, a model-independent determination of the even moments of the valence quark PDF, and secondly, by model-dependent reconstruction of $x$-dependent PDF.
-For both the ways, the starting point is the working version of the leading twist OPE in \eqn{biope} with some unknown higher-twist $z_1^2$ corrections, namely, \beq \tilde{\cal M}(z_1,P_1)=1+\left[\sum_{k=1}^{N_{\rm max}}(-1)^k \frac{(z_1 P_1)^{2k}}{(2k)!} \langle x^{2k}\rangle_v\right] + b z_1^2. \eeq{opework} We have rewritten leading twist part of \eqn{biope} in a different form above so that is clear that $\langle x^0\rangle=1$, $\tilde{\cal M}$ is purely real and that only even valence PDF moments $\langle x^{2k}\rangle_v$ appear.
+We perform two types of analysis on $\tilde{\cal M}$, namely, a model-independent determination of the even moments of the valence quark PDF, and secondly, by model-dependent reconstruction of $x$-dependent PDF (even the {\sl model-independent} determination can have additional systematic dependences on the modelling of higher-twist effects, lattice corrections, fit ranges, etc).
+For both the ways, the starting point is the working version of the leading twist OPE in \eqn{biope} with some unknown higher-twist $z_1^2$ corrections, namely, \beq \tilde{\cal M}(z_1,P_1)=\frac{1+\left[\sum_{k=1}^{N_{\rm max}}(-1)^k \frac{(z_1 P_1)^{2k}}{(2k)!} \langle x^{2k}\rangle_v\right] + b z_1^2}{1+b z_1^2}. \eeq{opework} We have rewritten leading twist part of \eqn{biope} in a different form above so that is clear that $\langle x^0\rangle=1$, $\tilde{\cal M}$ is purely real and that only even valence PDF moments $\langle x^{2k}\rangle_v$ appear.
 These are very specific properties of $\tilde{\cal M}$ for a pion in 2+1 as well as 3+1 dimensions.
+We have modelled the higher-twist effect in such a way that the individual matrix elements ${\cal M}(z_1,P_1)$ and ${\cal M}(z_1,0)$, that enter the ratio for $\tilde{\cal M}(z_1,P_1)$, suffer from a momentum independent leading $b z_1^2$ higher-twist correction, which leads to the presence of similar term in the numerator and demoninator of \eqn{opework}.
+Effectively, this causes a leading $(z_1 P_1)^2 z_1^2$ correction term in the ratio.
 The upper-cutoff of the sum $N_{\rm max}$ is infinity but for practical implementation, we need to work with smaller $N_{\rm max}$ since the data is only sensitive to some smaller powers $k$.
 Here, the moments of the PDF are the unknowns we are interested it, but we will also fit the parameter $b$ to effectively take care any higher twist $g^2z, F_\pi^2z$ corrections, and also any target mass corrections.
-We also tried adding lattice corrections of the form $(aP_1)^2$ to the above functional form of OPE~\cite{Gao:2020ito}, but such terms were found to be unnecessary and consistent with zero well within errors.
+We also tried adding lattice corrections of the form $(aP_1)^2$ to the above functional form of OPE~\cite{Gao:2020ito} for $z_1>0$, but such terms were found to be unnecessary and consistent with zero well within errors.
 Therefore, we do not present such an analysis here.
+Since this work is at a fixed lattice spacing, any overall $O(a)$ correction that is independent of $z_1$ and $P_1$ cannot quantified, but a correction such as $(a z_1)^2$ can be absorbed with the $z_1^2$ correction that we have already added.